-The safety and wellbeing of children in our school is dependent on the vigilance of all our staff and their prompt communication to the DSL or Headteacher of any concerns, no matter how small, about any conduct by an adult which causes you to doubt that adult's suitability to work with or have access to children.
+The safety and wellbeing of children in our school is dependent on the vigilance of all our staff and their prompt communication to the Headteacher, if unavailable, then the DSL, of any concerns, no matter how small, about any conduct by an adult which causes you to doubt that adult's suitability to work with or have access to children.
 All references in this section to "adult" should be interpreted as meaning any adult (defined above) and visitor, unless otherwise stated.
 The school is conscious of its duty of care to pupils and will always act, including if alerted to the possibility of abuse arising from situations or persons outside the school setting.